Teacher Summer Institute

 The Summer Institute provides a collegial writing forum where teachers polish writing skills, explore new technology, and share expertise across grade levels and subject areas.
 Twenty experienced teachers will come together during this four-week session to share successful writing strategies used in their own classrooms, work on developing their own writing, learn techniques for using technology to support writing, hear from guest writers and consultants, and explore current research on writing and the teaching of writing.

 During the following year, participants will return to campus to review and extend the summer work and organize staff development activities for colleagues at their school sites.
 Four Willamette University graduate semester credits can be earned by Fellows who complete the Summer Institute and the required follow-up research or staff development projects.
 Other opportunities for advanced study will be available.

 Fees and Tuition

-The cost of the Summer Institute is $1400, which includes tuition and fees for four graduate-level semester credit hours, three in the summer and one in the fall.
-(The tuition and fees will be collected in two payments: $1000 for the summer credits and $400 for the fall credits.)
+George Fox University is giving a tuition waiver of $1,200 for the Summer Institute.
+The remaining cost is $1,600, which includes tuition and fees for four graduate-level semester credit hours, three in the summer and one in the fall.
+(The tuition and fees will be collected in two payments: $1,000 for the summer credits and $600 for the fall credits.)
 Teachers should check with their school districts about tuition/fee reimbursement.
-Many school districts will reimburse in full or in part, including Salem-Keizer, Dallas, Central and others.
+Many school districts will reimburse in full or in part.

 You are encouraged to share information about the Institute with your colleagues; you may even wish to apply as a team with one or two others from your school.
 Applications are accepted now, and acceptance interviews will be scheduled with applicants until twenty teachers are accepted for the Summer Institute.
-An important pre-Institute orientation will be held for selected teachers during the spring of 2013.
+An important pre-Institute orientation will be held for selected teachers in June 2014.